 4. Do something you enjoy.

 My mom started a tradition of decorating gingerbread houses the day after Thanksgiving and I did that for the first time last year with some other family members.
 I happen to think decorating gingerbread houses is fun so I plan on stopping by for that this year.
 I also enjoy going shopping with my fiance and siblings, grabbing coffee at my favorite shop back in my hometown, and staying up late at my sisters house watching movies and talking so I plan on doing those things as well.
 The point is, don’t let everyone else call the shots.
 Make sure you’re having a good time too.
-I know there’s covid this year, but some other ideas would be to go see a christmas lights show (some do drive through lights), go do a winter sport, buy things for kids in need (Operation Christmas child, Toys for Tots, find a local Angel Tree), make a dessert or side dish for everyone if you enjoy that, decorate for Christmas.
+I know there’s covid this year, but some ideas would be to go see a Christmas lights show (some do drive through lights), play a winter sport, buy things for kids in need (Operation Christmas child, Toys for Tots, find a local Angel Tree), or make a dessert or side dish for everyone if you enjoy cooking.

 5. Stick to your routine as much as possible.